-My first assumption from a naive perspective one would assume that the trending of unnatural deaths should match the trending of population growth.
-I.e. the death rates should directly tie into the population growth rate.
-Please note all graphs have Total (blue), Male (orange) and female(green).
+From a naive perspective, one would assume that the trending of unnatural deaths should match the trending of population growth i.e. the death rates should directly tie into the population growth rate as illustrated in the graph below [Note: all graphs have Total (blue), Male (orange) and Female (green) values.